Battle of Klushino: Battle

-Hoping to take advantage of Polish-Lithuanian exhaustion, Shuiski ordered a reiter unit to counterattack the hussars.
+Hoping to take advantage of Polish exhaustion, Shuiski ordered a reiter unit to counterattack the hussars.

-However, their attempt to employ caracole tactic ended disastrously when the Polish-Lithuanian cavalry instead closed into melee after discharging their firearms.
+However, their attempt to employ caracole tactics ended disastrously when the Polish cavalry instead closed into melee after discharging their firearms.
 As this Russian cavalry counterattack was mauled by the Poles, the left flank of the Russian army was broken and, in the ensuing confusion, Russian ranks broke and they were pushed back towards their camp gates.

 While the center of the Russian army disintegrated, Russian regiments continued to hold on the right wing until they were overpowered, and the mercenary troops continued to put up strong resistance for several hours on the left wing.
-Eventually when the Polish-Lithuanian infantry and cannons arrived, the mercenaries were forced to abandon their positions.
+Eventually when the Polish infantry and cannons arrived, the mercenaries were forced to abandon their positions.
 A large portion of the foreign troops managed to retreat under the protection of their long infantry pikes in good order to the safety of their fortified camp (which was separate from the Russian camp).

-The Polish-Lithuanian forces now surrounded the two enemy camps.
+The Polish forces now surrounded the two enemy camps.
 Further, the mercenaries who took positions in the forest were surrounded as well.
-However, the Russian fortified camp, filled with some still unbloodied troops (outnumbering the exhausted Polish-Lithuanian force) was a serious obstacle.
+However, the Russian fortified camp, filled with some still unbloodied troops (outnumbering the exhausted Polish force) was a serious obstacle.

 Żółkiewski decided to attempt negotiations with the enemy, with significant success.
-Abandoned by the Russians, the foreign mercenaries entered negotiations with the Polish-Lithuanian troops and eventually surrendered, having reached satisfactory conditions.
+Abandoned by the Russians, the foreign mercenaries entered negotiations with the Polish troops and eventually surrendered, having reached satisfactory conditions.
 The mercenaries were allowed to withdraw under the condition that they would not enlist with the Tsardom of Russia against the Polish–Lithuanian Commonwealth again.
 Additionally, several hundred mercenaries chose to switch sides, enlisting with the Polish-Lithuanian army.